MitchellRhysHall/abs-data/readme.md

+This crate was based on the **beta** version of the ABS DATA API

+As of November 29th 2024 the ABS DATA API is moving to SDMX 3.0 among other breaking changes.

+Please move to using the API directly at https://api.data.abs.gov.au/rest/data

+DO NOT USE THIS CRATE

 # ABS Data API Rust Client

 This Rust library provides a convenient way to interact with the Australian Bureau of Statistics (ABS) Data API [https://api.gov.au/assets/APIs/abs/DataAPI.openapi.html](https://api.gov.au/assets/APIs/abs/DataAPI.openapi.html).
 It Utilizes builder types for fluent requests to the API.